vaegue/fit-statusb_pfsense/README.md

 Dirty hack.
 Work in progress. _don't hurt me, I'm learning._<br>
 Hopefully the start of a working [fit-statusb](https://fit-iot.com/web/product/fit-statusb/) plugin(ish) for pfSense.

+This is the first time I've interacted with FreeBSD ports.
+I may have done something horribly wrong.
+Use this at your own risk.

 The script currently functions (pfSense 2.4.5), but it is ugly.
 - up to user how to start it for now (WIP)
 - UI non-functional (WIP)